 It’s incredible how much technology has changed our world, even in just the last five years.
 Electric cars are on the rise; 3D printers are churning out shoes, prosthetic limbs, and violins; and smartwatches are tracking people's sleep and fitness.

 These rapid developments in technology feel overwhelming sometimes.
-You wonder if smartphone addiction is a real medical affliction, if self-checkouts will make cashier jobs irrelevant, and if you’ll ever be able to escape the dings and pings of notifications coming from your phone, your computer, your watch, and even your refrigerator.
+You wonder if smartphone addiction is a real medical affliction, if self-checkouts will make cashier jobs irrelevant, and if you’ll ever be able to escape the dings and pings of notifications coming from your phone, your computer, your watch—even your refrigerator.

 There are differing opinions on how technology impacts our relationships.
 An article in The Wall Street Journal—Is Technology Making People Less Sociable?—shares insights from two experts on the topic.

 Larry Rosen, professor emeritus from the Department of Psychology at California State University, Dominguez Hills, says, “If we are constantly checking in with our virtual worlds, this leaves little time for our real-world relationships.”

-On the other hand, Keith N. Hampton, a professor in the Department of Media and Information at Michigan State University, believes “relationships are being enhanced, not replaced.”
+On the other hand, Keith N. Hampton, a professor in the Department of Media and Information at Michigan State University, believes technology is actually enhancing—not replacing—our relationships.

 Taking both of these academics’ opinions into account, this blog post will cover the DOs and DON’Ts of building real estate relationships in a world rich with technology.